I think we can all agree: nothing adds lift to a look like diamond jewelry. The question is what diamond jewel do you choose now?

 Laid back diamond jewelry is what Jacquie Aiche’s collection is all about.
 The Los Angeles based designer’s diamond body chains have been worn by countless celebrities including Rihanna, Miley Cyrus and Emily Ratajkowski.
 Jacquie also makes loads of popular diamond pieces that have diamonds dangling off like fringe and dreamy motifs such as a crescent moon pendant set with the sparkling gem.
 Jacquie says she likes designing with diamonds because, “When a woman is layered in this precious stone, you can sense a shift in her energy.”
 She goes on to add, “The healing properties within diamonds are incredibly transformative.
 For centuries, they have been known to provide their beholder with a radiant self-confidence that shines brighter than the stars.”

 Jemma Wynne – Classics with a Twist

-There is no jewelry label that plays on classic silhouettes with as much mastery as the design duo behind Jemma Wynne.
+There is no jewelry designer or label that plays on classic silhouettes with as much mastery as the design duo behind Jemma Wynne.
 Jenny Klatt and Stephanie Wynne Lalin know just how to add something a little extra to traditional silhouettes to make them new again.
-Their Slider Bracelets, a fresh rendition of a tennis bracelet, have caused a sensation.
-They also have cigar bands, studs, pendant necklaces and bangle bracelets with perfect new proportions and lots of diamond details.
+Their Slider Bracelets, a fresh rendition of a diamond tennis bracelet, have caused a sensation.
+They also have cigar bands, stud earrings, pendant necklaces and bangle bracelets with perfect new proportions and lots of diamond details.